More

 What is Multi-Factor Authentication (MFA) and How Does it Work?

 As cyber threats continue escalating to new levels, robust security measures have never been more crucial.
 For a while, two-factor authentication (2FA) remained at the heart of user access and data security.
 However, cybercriminals have become more foxy than one can contemplate.
-Thus, 2FA might not suffice anymore—it’s still an MFA of sorts, though, as authentication is based on more than one factor.
+Thus, 2FA might not suffice anymore—it’s still an multi-factor authentication of sorts, though, as authentication is based on more than one factor.

 What is Multi-factor Authentication (MFA)?